codyogdenprime/pi-resources/README.md

 * [**HEAD**](http://gethead.info/) - Everything that could ever possibly go in the `<head>` of your HTML document.

+* [**ARIA Roles and Attributes: How to Actually Use Them**](https://thesocietea.org/2016/09/aria-roles-and-attributes-how-to-actually-use-them/) - This is a good primer to give you insight on making accessible HTML.

 ---

 ## 3 - CSS